Baltimore sues ‘ghost gun’ maker as state ban begins

 The new state law expands the definition of a firearm to include “an unfinished frame or receiver.”
 Anyone who sells or transfers a ghost gun faces up to five years in prison and a fine of up to $10,000.
 When a second phase of the law takes effect in March 2023, a person who possesses a ghost gun will face two years in prison and a fine of up to $10,000.

-Polymer80 did not respond to requests for comment and a person who answered the phone at Hanover Armory declined to comment, the news outlets reported.
+Polymer80 President and CEO Loran Kelley Jr. declined to comment to The Associated Press.
+A person who answered the phone at Hanover Armory declined to comment, news outlets reported.
 It’s unclear whether either business has been served.

 The lawsuit was filed by the city’s affirmative litigation division, the Brady Center to Prevent Gun Violence and Sanford Heisler Sharp, a national public-interest law firm.
 It is similar to ones filed by the cities of Washington, D.C., and Los Angeles.
 While the suit doesn’t specify what damages it seeks, City Solicitor James Shea said officials are working on an estimate that would be “substantial.”